Sprint tickets are free this year!

 What is a “Sprint” ?

 Most open source software development happens on the web and developers usually communicate online only when working on projects.
-This usually works out fine, but the lack of in-person meetings can sometimes be a limiting factor in making good progress.
+This usually works out fine, but the lack of live meetings can sometimes be a limiting factor in making good progress.